Lerhan/Deeplack/README.md

 # Usage
-Pass both old and new directories to Deeplack: `deeplack.py -nd <NEW_DIRECTORY> -od <OLD_DIRECTORY>` It's best to combine this functionality with [webscreenshot](https://github.com/maaaaz/webscreenshot) since it gives he best input for Deeplack.
+Pass both old and new directories to Deeplack: `deeplack.py -nd <NEW_DIRECTORY> -od <OLD_DIRECTORY>` It's best to combine this functionality with [webscreenshot](https://github.com/maaaaz/webscreenshot) since it gives the best input for Deeplack.
 ### Usage WITHOUT webscreenshot
 Put your screenshots in two directories, one for old screenshots and another one for new ones.
 The filenames of both new and old screenshots must be the same (ex. `DirectoryOld/http_google.com.png` and `DirectoryNew/http_google.com.png`).